Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation: Introduction

 \section{Introduction}

-The goal of talking face generation is to synthesize a photo-realistic portrait with lip motions in-sync with an input audio.
-Since the generation involves facial dynamics, particularly in the mouth area, viewers tend to pay close attention to the mouth region.
-Therefore, precisely aligning the mouth with the driving audio is critical for authentic talking face generation.
-In this paper, we focus on establishing audio-visual correlation for authentic lip-syncing on arbitrary faces in the wild.
+Talking face generation aims to synthesize a photo-realistic portrait with lip motions in-sync with an input audio.
+Since the generation involves facial dynamics, especially of the mouth, viewers especially attend to the mouth region.
+Therefore, precisely aligning the mouth with the driving audio is critical for realistic talking face generation.
+In this paper, we focus on establishing audio-visual correlation for lip-syncing on arbitrary faces in the wild.